jkrfnd/ETH_Assessment/README.md

 # My Token

-The main objective of this solidity program is to implement a token contract that enables users to mint and burn tokens.
-Additionally, the program allows for the tracking of balances associated with specific addresses, and employs conditional statements to ensure that certain processes are carried out only when feasible.
+The implementation of a token contract that allows users to create and burn tokens is the primary goal of this Solidity project.
+The program also makes use of conditional expressions to make sure that certain actions are only carried out when possible.
+It also enables the tracking of balances linked to certain addresses.

 ## Description

-This program is a straightforward contract that utilizes a mapping data structure to maintain a record of the number of tokens owned by a given address.
-The program features two functions, one to create tokens and another to remove them.
-Overall, this program serves as a practical simulation, demonstrating the workings of minting and burning tokens.
+This application is a simple contract that uses a mapping data structure to keep track of how many tokens are owned by each address.
+Two functions—one to add tokens and the other to remove them—are provided by the software.
+Overall, this application acts as a useful simulation, showing how tokens are minted and burned.

 ## Getting Started